DoctorWkt/pdp7-unix/README.md

 ### October 2019

 A second notebook with missing sources has been discovered and scanned.
 New files are being added to the scans directory as they are typed in!
+The original commands are currently being added in the original-commands branch.

 ## Building pdp7-unix